MIT-Informatics/PreservationSimulation/README.md

 This study attempts to provide some baseline data that can be used to assess the risks of preserving digital document collections, and the efficacy of storing multiple copies on servers with known or assumed error rates.
 These are the basic questions to be asked related to storage of multiple copies of documents under varying conditions.

-1. No auditing: store multiple copies on servers, and examine document losses after some period.
+1. Document loss rates with no auditing?
+Store multiple copies on servers, and examine document losses after some period.
 Examine various numbers of copies and a range of error rates.

-1. Regularly scheduled auditing: at regular intervals, examine the health of some or all documents on all servers.
+1. Loss rates with regularly scheduled auditing?
+At regular intervals, examine the health of some or all documents on all servers.
 If a document has been lost on one or more servers, effect repairs where possible.
 Examine several intervals for auditing and various strategies for choosing the documents to be audited at each interval.

-1. Increases in server error rates: at random intervals, errors of some magnitude and duration impact the error rate of a storage structure, possibly causing a higher loss rate on that server, or even a total loss on a server.
+1. Loss rates with increases in server error rates?
+At random intervals, errors of some magnitude and duration impact the error rate of a storage structure, possibly causing a higher loss rate on that server, or even a total loss on a server.
 Examine ranges of frequencies, severities, and durations.

-1. Correlated server failures: at random intervals, major shocks increase the likelihood of total failure of one or more servers.
+1. Loss rates with correlated server failures?
+At random intervals, major shocks increase the likelihood of total failure of one or more servers.
 Examine ranges of frequency of shock and span of the impact of a shock.

 ## The Programs